-GUIDE TO CAMPUS HOUSING SUNY MARITIME COLLEGE JULY 1, 2022 - JUNE 30, 2023 Version: 03/08/2022
+GUIDE TO ON CAMPUS LIVING

+SUNY MARITIME COLLEGE JULY 1, 2023 - JUNE 30, 2024

+Version revised on: 08/16/2023

-The Office of Housing and Residential Life (OHRL) is excited to have you as a member of our on-campus living community.
-This Guide to Campus Housing is intended to give you and your neighbors a common set of expectations by which you can all live and learn together to achieve academic success, build on skills to prepare for your career, and develop lasting friendships.
-The mission of SUNY Maritime College ("College") is to provide safe accommodations for our residents.
+The Department of Residential Life (DRL) is excited to have you as a member of our on-campus living community.
+This Guide to On Campus Living is intended to give you and your neighbors a common set of expectations by which you can all live and learn together to achieve academic success, build on skills to prepare for your career, and develop lasting friendships.
+The mission of SUNY Maritime College ("College") is to provide safe accommodation for our residents.
 Our goal is to create a sense of community that encourages students' development of respect, social responsibility, integrity, ethical leadership, and independence.

-Being a member of a community means understanding and adhering to community standards, policies, regulations, and procedures, as well as contributing to its development and well-being.
+Being a community member means understanding and adhering to community standards, policies, regulations, and procedures, and contributing to its development and well-being.
 As a community member, you are responsible for your own behavior, and the behavior of your guests and/or visitors.
-It is our hope that you will choose to abide by all College and OHRL policies and regulations.
-By signing the Housing Agreement (physical signature or electronic acknowledgement), you are contractually entering a binding agreement to comply with the policies and guidelines listed herein.
+It is our hope that you will choose to abide by all College and DRL policies and regulations.
+By signing the Residential Life Agreement (physical signature or electronic acknowledgement), you are contractually entering into a binding agreement to comply with the policies and guidelines listed herein.

 This guide is designed to be used in conjunction with the policies and procedures set forth within the Student Code of Conduct.
-Any policies listed here will be enforced through the campus judicial procedures (Section IV of the Student Code of Conduct and/or Regimental Rules and Regulations), and the level of offense will be determined by the Director of Housing and Residential Life, and/or Dean of Students/Commandant of Cadets.
+Any policies listed here will be enforced through the campus conduct procedures (Section IV of the Student Code of Conduct and/or Regimental Rules and Regulations), and the level of offense will be determined by the Director of Residential Life, and/or Dean of Students.
 Residents and their guests are concurrently subject to all College policies and regulations for conduct.
 Everyone must abide by all local, State, and Federal laws.

 The College is unique in its duality of Regimental and Civilian programs, and the following is a guide for all students, which may be augmented by additional regulations, depending upon the student's program.
-To maintain housing privileges, all residents must be in compliance with the College's standards and policies.
+To maintain housing privileges, all residents must comply with the College's standards and policies.
 Cadets participating in the Regimental program are subject to additional guidelines set by the Commandant of Cadets and Regimental Officers.

-The OHRL is located in 3rd Battalion, Baylis Hall, 1st floor.
+The DRL is in 3rd Battalion, Baylis Hall, 1st floor.
 The office is open Monday through Friday, 8 a.m. to 4 p.m.
-For additional information and forms, please visit the Housing and Residential Life webpage at www.sunymaritime.edu, Housing and Residential Life Tab.
+For additional information and forms, please visit the Residential Life webpage at www.sunymaritime.edu, Residential Life Tab.